-Bring it to a full-rolling boil and let it cook for 4 minutes, or until the candy thermometer reaches 234-degrees.
+Bring it to a full rolling boil and let it cook for four minutes, or until the candy thermometer reaches 234-degrees.
 Mmmm…you’re getting closer.

-Add the marshmallow cream and stir it in.
+Add the marshmallow creme and stir it in.

 Add the white chocolate chips, stir them in, and pour it into a 9″ x 9″ pan.

 You can also use a larger pan, but I like my fudge thick.

 Note: I usually add vanilla, but since I didn’t have any clear vanilla, I left it out.
 It tastes just as good, so don’t worry if you don’t add vanilla to this recipe.

 Optional: Add M&M’s, glitter, and silver sprinkles while the fudge is still hot.
 Press the M&M’s and silver sprinkles down gently, to set them into the fudge.
 These make a great Valentine’s Day treats.